Here we describe how Tier 1 and Tier 2 Reg A+ offerings are different.

 Regulation A+ allows for two kinds of offerings, Tier 1 and Tier 2.

-Tier 2 allows companies to raise up to $75 million per year from individual "Main Street" investors, accredited investors, and institutions worldwide.
-The majority of companies choose Tier 2 because the Tier 1 requirement to obtain State by State Blue Sky exemption is very slow and very expensive.
+Tier 2 allows companies to raise $75 million per year from individual "Main Street" investors, accredited investors, and institutions worldwide.
+Most companies choose Tier 2 because the Tier 1 requirement to obtain State by State Blue Sky exemption is very slow and very expensive.
 Companies using Tier 2 do not need to satisfy state Blue Sky requirements to raise capital (with some exceptions).
 Note that Tier 2 starts from a zero minimum for SEC purposes - I say this because there is a popular misconception that Tier 2 starts at $20 million.
 That is not the case!
 Many companies make successful Tier 2 offerings of less than $20 million.

 As a separate note, I recommend that you only use Reg A+ for raises of more than $4 mill because of the time and costs involved.